pietercoetzee-za/Enhancement_Tracker/SLACK_INTEGRATION.md

 ## Step 6: Test the Integration

 In any Slack channel:

 ```
 /enhancement_request Add a feature to export reports as PDF
 ```

-You should receive a response like:
+You should see a message in the channel like:

 ```
-✅ Enhancement request created: REQ-000123
+📝 Enhancement Request submitted by @john.doe:

-Description: Add a feature to export reports as PDF
+>Add a feature to export reports as PDF

+✅ Request ID: REQ-000123
 Note: This request has been created with default values.
 Please enrich it in the tracker webapp.
 ```